 Gene: This section identifies the specific genes that have been analyzed and present with a mutation possibly relating to your child's phenotype.
 You may see a long number starting with "NM," which is known as the transcript.
-Genes have different versions of themselves, which do different functions in the body.
+Genes have different versions, which do different functions in the body.
 The transcript you may see on the report is the version of the gene that is affected.

 Associated syndrome: This section indicates the known disease/syndrome that is associated with the mutation detected.
+This will say AGO1-related syndrome or Lessel-Kreienkamp syndrome (AGO2), or other syndromes that were identified.

 Mode of inheritance: Argonaute syndromes are Autosomal Dominant conditions.
 This means a single copy of the mutated gene is sufficient to cause disease.
 Generally, these mutations occur de novo, meaning that the mutation is not inherited from either parent and occurred by chance.
 It's important to emphasize that neither a randomly occurring mutation nor a mutation that is unknowingly passed on are not your fault!
 Please know that you did nothing wrong.

-If your child would like to have children in the future, we suggest they obtain genetic counseling.
+If your child would like to have children, we suggest they obtain genetic counseling.